ozrien/HERO-DriverStation/README.md

 <img src="Documentation/EspressifFlasher.PNG" alt="ESP Tool" width="200"/>

+### Process for flashing the module OTA
+Connect to the module over wifi and find its IP.
+Put the IP into a web browser of your choice, and append /update onto the address.
+You will be presented with two buttons, click the left one, choose the bin file, and click update.
+The bin file will be uploaded to the module and flashed by itself
 # How to use the Driver Station
 An example project is included that shows how to use the driver station class.
 The basic steps are: